Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

 (We will answer within 24 hours)

-It also can help to make detectable low amounts of DNA (e.g. for pathogen detection, like bacteria or virus).
+It also can help to make detectable low amounts of DNA (e.g. for pathogen detection, like bacteria or viruses).

 As for biological analysis in general, microfluidics present numerous advantages for PCR analysis: